saezlab/FUNKI/README.md

 class.
 You can explore all implemented functionalities available programmatically in the [Documentation](https://saezlab.github.io/FUNKI/).

-If you want to access FUNKI via the GUI, you need to execute the application script with your Python interpreter, but first you need to download and install FUNKI using the commands below:
+If you want to access FUNKI via the graphical interface, you can download the executable [here](https://github.com/saezlab/FUNKI/releases).
+If there is no executable build for your OS, you can also execute the application script with the Python interpreter as follows:

+First you need to download and install FUNKI using the commands below:

 ```bash
 git clone git@github.com:saezlab/FUNKI.git